Improving the Core Experience of a Sports Stats Platform

 I learned to be more proactive in communicating with the dev team and leads.
 Their feedback helped me design with better technical awareness, and I actually enjoyed those discussions a lot.

 I also realized I needed to let go of perfectionism.
 "Done is better than perfect" became a mindset I’m learning to adopt.
-Product thinking is something I’m starting to care about more—not just UI, but the why behind features.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.